Hardcore Cork:

 Have you heard of volcanology, sedimentology, palaeontology, stratigraphy, mineralogy, petrology, tectonics, geochemistry, planetology, marine geology or prospective geology?

-Those are all sub-disciplines of geology – and there are even more!
-If you become a geologist, you can choose to study one or more of these sub-disciplines of geology.
-Volcanology will tell you how volcanoes form – for example, you’ll learn what type of volcano Mount Etna in Sicily is.
-Sedimentology looks at layers of sediments and investigates where they came from and how far they were transported before being deposited in a lake, river channel or floodplain.
-Palaeontology uncovers how animals, plants or even bacteria evolved through time.
+Volcanology will tell you how volcanoes form – for example, you'll learn what type of volcano Mount Etna in Sicily is.
+Sedimentology looks at layers of sediments and investigates where they came from and how far they were transported before being deposited in a lake, desert, sea or river channel.
+Another sub-discipline palaeontology uncovers how animals, plants or even bacteria evolved through time.

 Why should we care?